numpy/numpydoc/doc/format.rst

 Other points to keep in mind
 ----------------------------
-* Equations : as discussed in the **Notes** section above, LaTeX formatting should be kept to a minimum.
+* Equations : as discussed in the :ref:`Notes <notes>` section above, LaTeX formatting should be kept to a minimum.
 Often it's possible to show equations as Python code or pseudo-code instead, which is much more readable in a terminal.
 For inline display use double backticks (like ``y = np.sin(x)``).
   For display with blank lines above and below, use a double colon and indent